-Cypress Children's Centre: Transformation and extension of an existing nursery into a welcoming, inclusive family centre
+Cypress Children's Centre: transformation of nursery into a welcoming, inclusive family centre

 Cypress elevation

-Cypress Children’s Centre is a sensitive and ambitious transformation of an existing nursery building into a vibrant early years and family hub.
-Located on a steeply sloping, woodland-surrounded school site, the existing structure was retained and integrated into a new composition of pitched roof volumes.
-The architectural strategy embraces and rehabilitates the existing building by exposing its original roof trusses, introducing generous rooflights, and improving natural light throughout.
-A series of new pitched extensions define rooms of varying scales and volumes, each with a strong spatial identity.
+Located on a steeply sloping site in South Norwood the design of Cypress Children’s Centre transforms a municipal nursery building into a vibrant early years and family hub.
+The existing building was retained and integrated into a new composition of pitched roof volumes defining rooms of varying scales and volumes, each with a strong spatial identity.
 Covered play terraces and wide thresholds blur the boundaries between inside and outside, encouraging fluid, all-weather use and strengthening the connection to the landscape.

 002_Erect-Architecture_Cypress-Childrens-Centre_photo-James-Whittaker

-Crucially, the new extension opens up parts of the site that were previously inaccessible, transforming disused grounds into a vibrant space for outdoor learning, play, and wider community use.
+Crucially, the new extension opens up parts of the site that were previously inaccessible, transforming disused grounds into spaces for outdoor learning, play, and wider community use.
 The building now supports a broad range of services for families, from pregnancy through to age twelve, enabling the school to act as a vital support hub within the neighbourhood.
 The material palette and robust detailing respond to both the children’s needs and the building’s civic role.
-Recognition of the project’s impact came through an RIBA Award and nominations for Brick and 3R Awards, with the school’s headteacher also nominated for the RIBA Client of the Year - a testament to the deep collaboration and vision behind the project.
+Recognition of the project’s impact came through an RIBA Award and nominations for Brick and 3R Awards, with the school’s headteacher also nominated for the RIBA Client of the Year - a testament to her vision and the collaboration behind the project.

 004_Erect-Architecture_Cypress-Childrens-Centre_photo-James-Whittaker